SDM uBasic Commands

 SDM Commands

-SDM does not require the uBasic 'print' command.
+SDM does not require the uBasic 'print' command when displaying text without any following parameters.

 Simply enclose the text between quotation marks.